riceissa/issarice.com/external/lesswrong.com/is-it-harder-to-become-a-miri-mathematician.md

 - Emergence of MIRI's [new research directions](https://intelligence.org/2018/11/22/2018-update-our-new-research-directions/#section1).
 This might mean MIRI is more focused on hiring engineers.
 - Lack of MIRI workshops (I've heard the growing size of MIRI's research team as a reason for this).
 - Emergence of programs like MSFP, AIRCS, and [retraining project](https://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/machine-intelligence-research-institute-ai-safety-retraining-program).
 MSFP in particular seems to serve similar recruiting functions as workshops, but I'm not clear on the differences from a hiring viewpoint.

+I am interested in thoughts on the specific questions I've raised as well as any other thoughts people have on MIRI hiring practices in 2013 vs 2019.